-Site # Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints 8 НАМС 020-083-006 0.32 R-2 MDR 21 5 2 units now, redevelop to 7 units; this site contains 14,000 square feet of lot area.
-Existing multi-family projects in the City on similar lots average about 1 unit per 2,000 square feet of lot area and accounts for all setbacks, and the 2-story height limitation.
+Site # Name APN Size (Ac) Zoning GP Density Units Development Capacity Environmental Constraints 8 НАМС 020-083-006 0.32 R-2 MDR 21 5 story height limitation.
 This represents a density of about 21 units per acre.
-This may require some reduction in parking standards, and the City has provided this flexibility to affordable projects in the past.
-Assuming a similar yield for this site would result in 7 units.
-The City works closely with HAMC, which owns the site, and HAMC has expressed an interest in redeveloping this site.
-The project site is in an urban setting and is currently developed.
+This may The project site is in an urban setting and is currently developed.
 The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley access.
 This infill project would qualify for a categorical exemption under CEQA.
 9 Gularte 020-086-011 and 020-086-012 0.32 R-2 MDR 21 7 One house to be moved; redevelop to 7 units; site plans have been prepared for this site as part of a CDBG PTA study.
 The site consists of two lots under single ownership and contains one older house.
 The site is zoned R-2, and contains 14,000 square feet of lot area and could be developed with from 5 to 8 units depending on type.
 The City would need to reduce parking standards.
 The property owner is interested in this redevelopment and will relocate the existing home.
 The project site is in an urban setting and is currently developed.
 The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley access.
 This infill project would qualify for a categorical exemption under CEQA.
-10 Marchetti 020-041-016 1.00 R-2 MDR 22 19 in its place; this site was identified in the 2006 Affordable Housing Study and is very familiar The project site is in an urban setting and is currently developed.
-The site is flat with no significant environmental constraints and has street frontage, all utilities available, and alley access.
+10 Marchetti 020-041-016 1.00 R-2 MDR 22 19 in its place; this site was identified in the 2006 Affordable Housing Study and is very familiar to City staff.
+The existing single family dwelling has been vacant for years.
+The owner is holding the property for investment purposes.
+The City has requested to purchase the property in the past.
+The adjoining apartment complex has 48 units significant environmental constraints and has street frontage, all utilities available, and alley access.
 There is a home of historic character that could be retained on the site although extensive rehabilitation would be required.
-This infill project would qualify for a categorical exemption under CEQA.